-BPSM Architects are working in conjunction with mainland architecture firm, Denton Corker Marshall on Hobart’s new $8 million Tasman Highway Memorial Bridge project – now named the Bridge of Remembrance.
+BPSM Architects worked in conjunction with mainland architecture firm, Denton Corker Marshall, on Hobart’s new $8 million Tasman Highway Memorial Bridge project – now named the Bridge of Remembrance.

-The Tasman Highway Memorial Bridge is part of a 2013 masterplan, with the memorial bridge one of five footbridges proposed under Hobart City Council’s 20-year management for the Queens Domain.
+The Tasman Highway Memorial Bridge was part of a 2013 masterplan, with the Memorial Bridge one of five footbridges proposed under Hobart City Council’s 20-year management for the Queens Domain.
 This project was funded by the Australian Government’s Anzac Centenary Public Fund.